fzyzcjy/flutter_rust_bridge/book/src/contributing/architecture.md

 On Web platforms, for lack of a proper `SendPort` there exists replacements from `dart:html`.

 **MessagePort** replaces `dart:ffi`'s `SendPort` and is created from `MessageChannel`.
-The Dart thread creates a channel, keeps the receive port to itself and transfers the send port to the workers.
+The Dart thread creates a channel, keeps the receive port and transfers the send port to the workers.

 ```mermaid
 sequenceDiagram